NaiyuJ/computational-text-analysis/ethnicity_China/word2vec_text_classification/README.md

 ## Word2vec Text Classification

-I used word2vec model to do text classification by measuring the similarity score between the post and the dictionary I constructed for each pre-defined category.
+I used word2vec model to do text classification by measuring the cosine similarity scores.
 Measuring the similarity between the post and the full dictionary of a speciﬁc category, the algorithm would generate similarity scores on each category for each post.
 After obtaining all these similarity scores, I classiﬁed posts based on which category got the highest similarity score.

 ### Supporting scripts for measuring similarity
 * [msr.py](https://github.com/NaiyuJ/computational-text-analysis/blob/main/ethnicity_China/word2vec_text_classification/msr.py)